 You are the salt of the earth and the light of the world, proclaims Jesus in the Sermon on the Mount.
-Who is he talking to?
-What does he mean?
+This seems to indicate that there is an essential role for passion, excitement and fire in the Christian life.

 Jesus is very clear that he is not paying for salt that has no flavor.
 It is good for nothing but the trash heap.
 This reminds me of what the he says elsewhere to a group of less than impressive Christians: because they were neither hot nor cold but rather lukewarm, he intended to spew them out of his mouth (Revelation 3:15-16).
 In other words, lukewarm Christians make God sick.